-The Monk is a new class introduced with the Mists of Pandaria expansion to WoW.
+The Monk is the newest class, introduced with the Mists of Pandaria expansion, to the World of Warcraft.
 Monks use their martial arts skills, fortified with various exotic brews, to make their way through the world, kicking butt and taking names (sometimes.)

 Monks use Chi as their main resource, but also Energy, and Chi operates much like the Paladin’s Holy Power.
 You build it up with certain abilities and then use it to power other abilities.

 This page is an overview of Monks in general.
 For more detail in specific areas you’ll want to hit one of the linked pages, just below the contents.